andytham/chat-v2/devlog.md

 In the reducer, I'm passing the next state as action.username.
 However, when I am mapping the state to props in my component, and then pulling out state.auth.username, it's nesting the username as an object of itself and its value?
 Might have to do with combing the reducers incorrectly...

 https://stackoverflow.com/questions/39695768/mapstatetoprops-in-redux-app-nesting-state-within-state

+## GAME redo
+at this moment, the game is rendered, and updates on players are sent through the socket.
+Game is unbearably laggy.
+Most likely because conflicting player data is being sent back and forth.

+In an attempt to fix, I thought it might be best to redo the entire thing, and send keystrokes through the socket instead, and updating the game state that way.